I had never heard of the Psoas Muscle before I started yoga (pronounced So-Az).

 I think the reason people like aggressive stretching is because it feels good.
-Whereas subtle yoga poses like Constructive Rest often feel like we’re not doing anything.
+In contrast, subtle yoga poses like Constructive Rest often feel like we’re not doing anything.

 Give it time

 There is no such thing as a quick fix, especially when it comes to chronic stress and anxiety.

-It’s only when we make a conscious effort to nourish our nervous system on a daily basis using our breath and body that we will begin to lower our stress levels.
+It’s only when we make a conscious effort to nourish our nervous system daily using our breath and body that we will begin to lower our stress levels.
 And if we’ve been highly stressed for years, it’s going to take at least a year to unravel some of that stress.

 The good news is that small daily habits, done consistently, over time, add up to BIG results.

 When I understood the relationship between the Psoas and the nervous system, my attitude and approach to my body and my yoga practice changed.
 Instead of forcing my body to its end range of motion, I learned to do less.
 When we do less, it creates a feeling of safety in the nervous system.
 When the nervous system feels safe, we can relax.

 Our Yin Yoga classes have a strong focus on releasing the Psoas.
 That’s why so many of our clients have found lasting relief from their anxiety and stress.
 We help busy, stressed and anxious people relax their body, calm their mind and tame their anxiety.